 Community Pharmacy England is the new name for the representative body for all community pharmacies in England - from 30th May 2023.
 Community Pharmacy England will continue to work closely with everyone in the community pharmacy sector.
 Its goals are to develop the NHS community pharmacy service, to enable community pharmacies to offer a range of services that meet the needs of their local communities and provide value and good health outcomes for the NHS and the public.
 Its committee is made up of representatives of pharmacy owners in England from all parts of the community pharmacy sector.
 The name change reflects the organisation's current and future work.
 Changes have been applied to the website: cpe.org.uk (and webpage redirects are in place) and its Digital and Technology section.
-The email contact points for CP ITG secretariat correspondence have been updated to it@cpe.org.uk (and <a href="mailto:parts-representatives of pharmacy owners in place) and its Digital and Technology section.
-The email contact points for CP ITG secretariat correspondence have been updated to it@cpe.org.uk (email redirects are in place if the older email addresses are used).
+The email contact points for CP ITG secretariat correspondence have been updated to it@cpe.org.uk and Daniel.Ah-Thion@cpe.org.uk (email redirects are in place if the older email addresses are used).